-Of course, there is a number of things you may wish to add to make your letter more personal and less of a formality.
-For instance, you might mention some of the reasons for your resignation; maybe you're hoping to spend more time looking after your family, or possibly you've accepted another job offer which requires you to relocate.
+Of course, there are a number of things you may wish to add to make your letter more personal and less of a formality.
+For instance, you might mention some of the reasons for your resignation; maybe you're hoping to spend more energy looking after your family, or possibly you've accepted a job offer which requires you to relocate.

-It's also common for employees to thank their employer for the opportunities they have provided throughout the duration of their employment, as well as the experience gained and the skills the employee has acquired during the role which they will use going forward.
+It's common for employees to thank their employer for the opportunities they've been given throughout their tenure, as well as the experience gained and the skills the employee acquired during the role.

-Being specific when thanking your employers can make your letter even more personal; so think about specific points and career-defining moments in your time at the school which don't just make your job memorable, but which also make you a memorable employee.
-Reminding your headteacher of the things you have achieved during your teaching position will also give them lots to refer to should they ever need to provide a reference for you in the future.
+Being specific when thanking your employers can make your letter even more personal so think about specific points and career-defining moments in your tenure at that facility that don't just make your job memorable, but also make you a memorable employee.
+Reminding your headteacher of the things you achieved during your tenure will give them lots to refer to should they ever need to provide a reference for you.

-However, don't be tempted to turn your letter into an essay.
-Letters of resignation represent your official notice of leaving your post, and should, therefore, be kept concise.
-If you feel that your letter is getting too long or even too personal, you can always save anything you miss out for your chat with the head when you hand your letter in.
+If you feel that your letter is getting too long or even too personal as you write it, you can save any extra thoughts for your chat with the head when you hand your letter in.
 This will not only keep your letter short and sweet, but it will also lighten the mood of the meeting and reduce the likelihood of uncomfortable silences.

 You owe it to the pupils to ensure that you are present and that your work is still as good as it was before you handed in your resignation letter.

-Having notified the school of your intent to resign from a job is not an excuse for allowing your standards and attendance to slip.
-Remember, the pupils deserve your full abilities and you also want to leave the school with a good impression of you.
+Having notified the administration of your intent to resign from a job is not an excuse for your standards and attendance to slip.
+Remember, your pupils deserve your full abilities and you want to leave with a good impression of you.

-You never know, in the future you may need a reference from the head teacher or your head of department, so you will want to ensure that their impression of you is positive up until the day you finally part ways with them.
+You never know!
+In the future, you may need a reference from the head teacher or your head of department, so you will want to ensure that you create a positive, lasting impression.

-So, handing in your letter of resignation needn't mark the end of your role as an educator - in fact, it may even be the start of a whole new chapter in your teaching life in which you support students outside of the classroom rather than inside it.
+Handing in your letter of resignation needn't mark the end of your role as an educator - in fact, it may even be the start of a whole new chapter in your life in which you support students outside of the classroom rather than inside it.